Frequently Asked Questions

 “Companies worldwide spend $3 trillion a year trying to prevent, detect and deal with some kind of misconduct.
 If you can just capture one-tenth of one percent, it’s a $3 billion idea.”
 (Bennett B. Borden, partner & Chief Data Scientist, Drinker Biddle & Reath, July 2015.)

 With litigation risk in mind, the average cost of commercial tort litigation, per a Towers Watson report for 2001–2010, is $160 billion per year.
 But what does that translate to in terms of cost per case?
-Intraspexion CEO Nick Brestoff shows in his book Preventing Litigation: An Early Warning System that the cost of litigation is at least US$350,000 per case.
+Intraspexion CEO Nick Brestoff shows in his book Preventing Litigation: An Early Warning System that the cost of litigation is about $350,000 to $400,000 per case.
 (This represents payouts for settlements and verdicts, defense attorneys fees, and administrative costs.)
-By avoiding just three average lawsuits over the course of a year, your company will preserve over US$1 million of its annual net profit.
+By avoiding just one average lawsuit per quarter, your company will preserve over $1.4 to $1.6 Million of its annual net profit.

 What about privacy?